Bakir Nurković

-Bakir Nurković (born 5 April 2005) is a Bosnian professional footballer who plays as an attacking midfielder for FK Sarajevo in the Premier League of Bosnia and Herzegovina.
+Bakir Nurković (born 5 April 2005) is a Bosnian professional footballer who plays as an attacking midfielder.
 He has represented Bosnia and Herzegovina at various youth levels.

 Club career

 Sarajevo

 Nurković is a graduate of the FK Sarajevo Academy after which he was transferred to the first team in 2023, making 2 senior appearances in the Premier League of Bosnia and Herzegovina as of June 2025.

 Loan to Igman Konjic

 On 1 August 2024, he moved to top-tier side FK Igman Konjic on loan until 30 June 2025.
 He made 15 league appearances and scored once, featuring regularly in the starting lineup.

 Return to Sarajevo

 In June 2025 he returned to Sarajevo.
 On 21 June 2025 he signed a new contract with the club which will keep him at the Koševo stadium until 2026.

 International career

 Nurković has appeared across multiple Bosnia and Herzegovina youth national teams.